Hustle/pr-leaderboard/README.md

 #### Retreiving Github Commits and Pull Requests

 Github only allows your to query 300 events at a time so we need to store all events locally.
 There are two methods for retreiving data.

+##### Using the API

 Probably the simplest is to just set up a script to run every 10 minutes that checks for new events.
 Unless there are more than 300 events in 10 minutes, you should be getting everything.
+The only issue is, since your access token is personal, it will report on all of your projects.
+Not sure if there is a way around this.
+This is not a problem with webhooks.

 You'll need a personal GITHUB_ACCESS_TOKEN env var set to retreive git events from the github api and store in your database.
 You can create one [here](https://github.com/settings/tokens).